Excel GROUPBY function to group rows and aggregate values

 If you cannot find the GROUPBY function in your worksheets or your formula results in an error, here are some common issues to help you troubleshoot.

-There is no GROUPBY function in my Excel
+GROUPBY function not available in my Excel

 Currently, the GROUPBY function is a beta feature available only to Office Insiders in the Beta channel.
 But Microsoft is gradually rolling it out to all Microsoft 365 users.
 So, if you have a Microsoft 365 subscription, it's a good idea to stay updated with the latest releases.